🔬 Tidyverse Series – Post 9: Functional Programming in R with purrr

 Link to heading

-If we need to perform cumulative operations, reduce()
+If we need to perform cumulative operations, reduce() is our go-to function.

 ➡️ Compute the cumulative sum of a list: Link to heading